Kanyorok/Robert-RubyBudget/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-Microverse materials and Ruby tutorial at <a href="https://www.tutorialspoint.com/ruby-on-rails/rails-installation.htm">.
-Also Behance for provividing the design used to produce the app. <a href=https://www.behance.net/gregoirevella>
+Microverse materials and [Ruby tutorial]("https://www.tutorialspoint.com/ruby-on-rails/rails-installation.htm").
+Also [Behance]("href=https://www.behance.net/gregoirevella") for providing the design used to produce the app.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>